Buuchia/CCS_blog/posts/hw-w5.md

    //source of the image
    img.src = `/240405/pfp_glasses.jpg`

-//define function rand_int with a max parameter
+//define function rand_int with a max parameter to returns random variations of the largest rounded integer of data chunk size
-//The function is used to determine the size of the chunks of data that are removed from the image data during the glitching process.
+//that are removed from the image data during the glitching process.
-//Generating random integers for the chunk size allows the glitch effect to vary in intensity and size
+//Math.floor() static method rounds down and returns the largest integer less than or equal to a given number.
-//introduce randomness and variation in the glitch effect. const rand_int = max => Math.floor (Math.random () * max)
+//Generating random integers for the chunk size allows the glitch effect to vary in intensity and size randomly. const rand_int = max => Math.floor (Math.random () * max)

 //define glitchify function to introduce glitches into the image data